 Will wet sanding fix severe oxidation?

-Wet sanding (1500-3000 grit) can cut through oxidation that compound can't touch.
+Sanding can cut through oxidation that compound can't touch.
+I dry sand through 600, 800, and 1000 grit first, then finish with wet sanding at 1000 grit only.
 But it's risky if you don't know what you're doing.
 Gel coat is typically 15-20 mils thick.
-Wet sanding removes material faster than compound.
+Sanding removes material faster than compound.
 If you go too deep, you'll sand through to fiberglass.
-I only wet sand when absolutely necessary.
+I only sand when absolutely necessary.

 Why does my boat oxidize faster than my neighbor's?